rarous/Castle.Windsor.Web.Mvc/Readme.md

 Castle.Windsor ASP.NET MVC bootstrapping package
 ------------------------------------------------

-This package simplyfies bootstrapping of `Castle.Windsor` container in your ASP.NET MVC 4 application.
+This package simplifies bootstrapping of `Castle.Windsor` container in your ASP.NET MVC 4 application.
 To install this package, use following NuGet command:

     PM> Install-Package Castle.Windsor.Web.Mvc